 - A plan for how kids and dependents should be cared for

 - Business succession

 Setting up an effective estate plan means you’ll need to address several different points.
-The following estate planning checklist will help you kick-start building a solid estate plan.
+This estate planning checklist will help you kick-start building a solid estate plan.

-A power of attorney allows you to name someone you trust to make financial and legal decisions for you if you are unable to do so yourself.
-For instance, if you want your spouse to have power of attorney, you can legally designate him to have decision-making ability.
+A power of attorney allows you to name someone you trust to make financial and legal decisions for you if you cannot do so yourself.
+For instance, if you want your spouse to have power of attorney, you can legally designate them to have decision-making ability.

 Without a power of attorney, your spouse will have limited authority over the property you own together.
 If you don’t have a power of attorney, your family members will have to go to court to have someone appointed to manage your finances.

-A durable power of attorney, or healthcare power of attorney, lets you name someone to make medical decisions and adjustments to your end-of-life care plan for you if you’re unable to make them yourself.
+A durable medical power of attorney, or healthcare power of attorney, lets you name someone to make medical decisions and adjustments to your end-of-life care plan for you if you’re unable to make them yourself.
 Depending on the state you live in, there might be limitations on who you can designate as your healthcare agent.
-You might not be allowed to appoint your doctor, for example.

 Your living will outlines the medical care you would want if you become unable to make your own healthcare decisions.
 For example, you can specify whether you would want to be kept alive on life support, and for how long.